 - Optional: Circle punch, assortment of colored paper, glue

 Cut your sponges into various shapes.
 I cut out a circle, triangle, square, rectangle and star.
-My shapes were about 1.5-2 inches tall.
+My shapes were about 1.5 to 2 inches tall.

 For sponge painting, I usually use paper plates.
 Squirt your green paint onto one plate, and your yellow and brown paint onto a second plate.